Call us now:

 The legal basis for this visa is the Immigration Act (Immigration Act B.E.
 2522), supplemented by the rules of the Foreign Business Act, particularly in cases of foreign control of a company.

-The Non-Immigrant B visa in Thailand does not allow you to change employers freely.
-A change of company would require a new visa and work permit application, cancelling the current visa and possibly requiring the foreign national to leave the country in order to restart the process from abroad.
-In the event of contract termination, the holder has only a very short period of time to regularize their situation.
+The Non-Immigrant B visa Thailand does not allow free movement between employers.
+If you change companies, you must apply for a new visa and work permit.
+This will cancel the current visa and may require the foreign national to leave Thailand to restart the process from abroad.
+If the contract is terminated, the visa holder has a very short time to regularize their situation.

 What are the eligibility requirements for a Non-Immigrant B visa in Thailand ?